antonielgomes/dpMDNM/PDIM/README.md

 They are meaningful for monitoring the quality and `convergence` of data.

 ### Tips
 - Performance is highly affected as higher dimensions are considered.
 Consider using the `mirrored` algorithm.
-In this case, a `even number` of vectors is mandatory.
+In this case, an `even number` of vectors is mandatory.
 - Sometimes convergence is achieved with a smooth minimization progress.
 In such cases, consider using the `-s sum` flag and a higher number of cycles (-c).
 - Although a rigorous convergence tolerance (-t) slows down the minimization progress, it is likely to obtain a better final set of points.
 Consider using `lower values`, such as 0.00001.
 - The initial set of points is completely random, thus distinct final set of points is expected.
 It is reasonable to consider performing several runs and select the one with `higher` Mdist or Mangle.